Vjekoslav Luburić: Terror in Sarajevo

 In early 1945, Pavelić dispatched Luburić to Sarajevo to undermine the communist underground there.
 Luburić arrived in the city on 15 February.
 Five days later, Hitler declared Sarajevo a Festung (or "fortress"), insisting that it be defended at all costs.
-Hitler appointed General Heinz Kathner to organize the city's defenses in anticipation of a Partisan attack.
+Hitler appointed General Heinz Kathner to organize the city's defences in anticipation of a Partisan attack.
 On 24 February, Kathner organized a banquet in Luburić's honour.
 At the banquet, Luburić announced his intention to destroy the communist resistance in Sarajevo.
 Luburić soon appointed nine Ustaše officers to a special task force for carrying out executions of known and suspected communists.
 His headquarters was located inside a villa in downtown Sarajevo, which came to be known as the "house of terror" among the city's residents.

 On 1 March, the Partisans launched Operation Sarajevo, which aimed to wrest the city from the Germans and the Ustaše.
 By early March, Sarajevo had been encircled and cut off from the rest of the NDH.
 Luburić established a kangaroo court that he dubbed the Criminal War Court of Commander Luburić, which dealt with cases of alleged treason.
 The court also dealt with more gratuitous charges such as price fixing.
 The first batch of prisoners to be tried was a group of 17 Muslim refugees from Mostar.
 Over the course of the month, dozens of suspected communists were executed.
 The arrests and subsequent executions were of an alarmingly arbitrary nature, which only served to exacerbate the terror felt by Sarajevans.
 According to survivors, the torture method most commonly used by Luburić's agents involved tying prisoners' hands behind their backs, pulling their hands between their legs, placing a rod between their knees, hanging them upside down and then beating them.
 These torture sessions, which the Ustaše euphemistically referred to as interrogations, were usually followed by the prisoner's execution or deportation to a concentration camp.
 Luburić is said to have revelled in inviting the family members of his victims to the villa and then describing in great detail how their loved ones had been tortured and killed.
 As the killings progressed, some Sarajevans took to bomb shelters in fear for their lives, though the city had not been bombed in weeks.